bobbyiliev/introduction-to-sql/ebook/en/content/008-insert.md

 ## Inserting multiple records using another table

-In the previous section, we have discussed how we can insert multiple records in a single INSERT query.
+In the previous section, we have discussed how we can insert multiple records with a single INSERT query.
 But sometimes there are cases where we need to insert multiple records which are residing in some other table.

 In this section, we are going to learn how we can insert multiple records at once using a single INSERT query.